Custom list field with dynamic list content

 Huh!
 That would be a nice feature indeed.
 Instead of SQL Queries to froreign Databases, support for a common standard(?) http WS protocol for data queries would be better.
 So every dataprovider can offer its data "lists" via a web service where data can ve queried ad search results get returned.
 Someone has an idea what standards there are?

-#5 Updated by Dipan Mehta over 4 years ago
+#5 Updated by Dipan Mehta almost 5 years ago

 While most usage will be served well with having Versions and Users type fields it would be really nice if the scope of this ticket is made extensible from there: